FAQ as Main Help Tab

 Assigning to Scott, the master of help pages!

-#5 Updated by scott voth about 4 years ago
+#5 Updated by scott voth over 4 years ago

 - Other Help Resources (formerly Help & Support) ??? - maybe consolidate info somewhere else/get rid of slider or just get rid of this tab altogether

 - (maybe a link to ZENDESK)

 - WordPress Help

 Maybe add WordPress Help and Group for Group Admins as new tabs on the Help site (and get rid of Help & Support tab) - somehow links to those sites should get a little more advertizing.